Jaqsylyq Dosqaliev: Corruption scandal and imprisonment

 On 21 September 2010, Dosqaliev, during his visit to North Kazakhstan Region, arranged an unscheduled check on his subordinates and was dissatisfied with their knowledge.
 That same day, the financial police opened a criminal cause against Dosqaliev for abuse of office.
 On 25 September 2010, Dosqaliev was detained by the employees of the financial police of Kazakhstan, but a day earlier his health condition deteriorated and he ended up in the National Scientific Medical Center.
 The leadership of the Scientific Center, where the minister is located, stated that Dosqaliev was in an extremely serious condition which was in a coma.
 However, the financial police showed a video recording of the head of the Minister talking with doctors and at the same time actively gesturing.
 As a result, the investigators managed to prove that the Dosqaliev faked a stroke, and the doctors of the Scientific Center admitted that they had given false testimony about his condition.

 Dosqaliev was accused of abuse of power and abuse of office, receiving a bribe on an especially large scale and embezzling budget funds.
 In particular, the investigation established that Dosqaliev received six more apartments as a bribe.
 He registered one of them for his close relative, and sold the other five.

 On the night of 2 and 3 October 2010, the Saryarqa District Court of Astana gave an arrest warrant.
 On 7 October 2010, by the Decree of the President of Kazakhstan, Dosqaliev was relieved from his post.

 On 28 April 2011, the Astana Prosecutor's Office transferred the criminal case for consideration to the Interdistrict Criminal Court.
 On 5 August 2011 he was sentenced to 7 years in a strict regime colony with confiscation of property.

 While in prison, Dosqaliev wrote a petition to President Nursultan Nazarbayev with a petition for clemency.
 In January 2012, by the decree of President, a pardon was issued on Dosqaliev by reducing the sentence from 7 to 2 years.
 After that, Dosqaliev filed a petition for parole.

 On 29 February 2012, the Astana City Court made a decision on parole from places of detention.
 On 16 March 2012, after the expiration of the time limit for filing appeals by the supervisory authorities, Dosqaliev was released.

-Recent activities
+Later life

 On 3 August 2012, despite his previous convictions, Dosqaliev was re-employed in the civil service, began to work as a researcher at the National Scientific Medical Center as the head of the organ transplant center.

 Since 2013, he has been working as a leader at the Republican Center for Transplantation.